How to Section Grapefruit With a Knife

 The best way to section grapefruit is with a knife.
-You may be tempted to peel it and remove the sections by hand, but using a knife removes more of the bitter pith.
-It also means you won’t have to pick pieces of peel and pith from under your fingernails.
+You may be tempted to peel it and break it apart by hand, but using a knife to peel and section it allows you to remove more of the bitter pith and have less mess.
+Learn how to section a grapefruit this way and you’ll never have to pick pieces of peel and pith from under your fingernails again.

 How to Section Grapefruit

 - Use a 4" Gourmet Paring Knife to trim off the ends.
 Rest the grapefruit flat on the cutting board and cut away the peel.

 - Slice along the membrane on each side of grapefruit sections to remove them.